-You never know your luck – your classmate might end up living right around the corner from you, resulting in endless easy hangouts or banter about your favourite local haunts.
+You never know your luck – your classmate might live right around the corner from you, resulting in easy hangouts or banter about your favourite local haunts.
 If not, it’s a great opportunity for you to explore new parts of Sydney.

-Ask them what units of study they’re thinking of doing next year, or make a shared New Year’s resolution to join a new club or society.
+Ask your classmates what units of study they’re thinking of doing next year, or make a shared New Year’s resolution to join a new club or society.
 It’ll give you an excuse to check in over the break and kick things off again next semester.